awsdocs/aws-opsworks-user-guide/doc_source/security-ssh-access.md

 For Linux stacks, AWS OpsWorks Stacks provides a simpler and more flexible way to manage SSH key pairs\.
 + Each user registers a personal key pair\.

-  They store the private key locally and register the public key with AWS OpsWorks Stacks, as described in [Registering an IAM User's Public SSH Key](security-settingsshkey.md)\.
+  They store the private key locally and register the public key with AWS OpsWorks Stacks, as described in [Registering a User's Public SSH Key](security-settingsshkey.md)\.
 + When you set user permissions for a stack, you specify which users should have SSH access to the stack's instances\.

   AWS OpsWorks Stacks automatically creates a system user on the stack's instances for each authorized user and installs their public key\.
 The user can then use the corresponding private key to log in, as described in [Logging In with SSH](workinginstances-ssh.md)\.